3DStreet/3dstreet-docs/blog/2023-12-15-mozilla-hubs-and-3dstreet.md

 Automated server deployment with Kubernetes engine on GCP magically works -- until it doesn't.
 Unfortunately, when it doesn't work you will need to dig through a lot of layers of clusters, nodes, and pods (oh my!) to see what's going wrong.
 In addition to using [Mirantis Lens](https://k8slens.dev/) to poke around at your cluster, I found the #community-edition channel on the Hubs discord to be super helpful.

 ## Billing and cost considerations
 For a given GCP Project we can check out billing history.
-I've seen about $10 per day cost for compute and Kubernetes engine which was a bit more than I expected, and considerably more expensive (approx $300/mo) compared to the $90 per month
+I've seen about $10 per day cost for compute and Kubernetes engine which was a bit more than I expected, and considerably more expensive (forecasted at $300/mo) compared to the $79 per month plan with the fully managed Hubs Professional plan.

 ## Hubs Client Customization
 Using glTF as an intermediary format